SR80-app/SR80-Manuals/user-manual.md

 **Tap each pill to check off what you actually did.** Selected pills turn green; unselected ones stay outlined.
 You can tap a green pill again to uncheck it if you made a mistake.

 If you select **Other**, a text field appears where you can describe the work that doesn't fit the standard categories.
+The text **auto-saves** about 10 seconds after you stop typing, and also commits the moment you tap somewhere else — no save button to find.

 **You must check at least one item on the repair checklist AND have at least one photo taken during this repair round before you can tap Done.** You can do these in either order — check off work first and shoot photos later, or vice versa.
 If nothing is checked, the Done button is grayed out and you'll see an orange warning: "Check at least one before marking Done."
 This is so there's always a record of what was actually done to the item — same as the paper checklist Tony fills out today.